Taimur-Shabbir/taimur-shabbir.github.io/_pages/about.md

 Before I got into data, my intention was to join a management consulting firm.
 To that end, I also have non-data oriented experience in consulting and financial services through various internships, across the United Kingdom (London), United Arab Emirates (Dubai) and Pakistan

-Outside of work, my interests include hypertrophy training, reading (sci-fi, fantasy and horror + non-fiction), cycling and fighting video games (I'm a Ken player in Street Fighter 6 and Johnny Cage veteran in Mortal Kombat).
-I also consider myself somewhat of a film connoisseur.
+Outside of work, my interests include hypertrophy training, reading (sci-fi, fantasy and horror + non-fiction), cooking and fighting video games (mainly Street Fighter & Mortal Kombat).
+I also consider myself somewhat of a film connoisseur with Denis Villeneuve being my favourite director

 Please feel free to explore my portfolio and reach out with any questions or comments.